Virtual Study Group: Asian Circle

 - Any 1 Ghz single core processor or better

 All FFI Members are eligible to participate in study groups.
 Study groups meet face-to-face in locations around the globe as well as virtually within the FFI study group online community.
 There are no annual dues to participate.
 Study groups may be organized based on geographic region (as is the case with New York and Oregon study groups for example), topic of interest (succession or Latin American family enterprise for example), as well as profession of origin (accounting, finance or behavioral therapy for example).
-For more information about forming a study group go here.
+For more information on forming a study group, please contact email@example.com.